Halfway House vs. Sober Living Homes: Understanding the Key Differences

 Group of residents at sober living apartments

-If you’ve ever wondered, “Does insurance cover sober living?” you’re not alone.
+If you’ve ever wondered, “Is sober living covered by insurance?” you’re not alone.
 It’s a question many have wrestled with as they seek the best path forward.
 It’s a valid concern, considering the importance of financial planning in this process.

 So, let’s dive in and explore what you need to know.